Research Grants - Early CareersReturn to opportunities

 For all routes of the research grants scheme you must submit an application through the cross-council Joint Electronic Submission - (Je-S) System.
 If you need any assistance to use the system, please contact the JE-S helpdesk on 01793 444164 or on JesHelp@rcuk.ac.uk.

-provides an overview of the different routes of the Research Grants Scheme.
-It details the eligibility criteria, assessment criteria, information on how to apply, application deadlines, eligible dates and terms and conditions of awards.
-You must ensure that you meet all of the eligibility criteria before submitting an application.
+Our Research Funding Guide (PDF, 1MB) provides an overview of the different routes of the Research Grants Scheme.
+It also details the eligibility criteria which you must meet before submitting an application.

 The AHRC work with the RCUK Shared Services Centre (SSC) to deliver all of our funding activities.
 All queries regarding eligibility for funding and applications in progress and also queries regarding current awards, should be directed to the SSC team dealing with your subject area using the contacts page.Return to opportunities